What Is The Difference Between ATEX and IECEx Certifications?

 The main difference between ATEX and IECEx is that ATEX certification only applies for countries in the EU while IECEx certification is accepted globally.
 Hence, the IECEx certification is more widely recognised and accepted compared to ATEX certification.

 Another key difference between ATEX and IECEx certifications is that ATEX is law-driven while IECEx is standard-driven.
-This means that compliance to the standards is not mandatory for IECEx certification, but it is required for ATEX.
-As a result of this, the manufacturer is accountable for the entire ATEX certification process for products.
+The manufacturer is accountable for the entire ATEX certification process for products.
 On the other hand, the responsibility lies with the external certification party to ensure that the necessary products are IECEx certified.

 One fundamental way that ATEX differs from IECEx is the way each certification is set up.
 The IECEx certification consists of four schemes: IECEx Equipment Scheme, IECEx Conformity Mark License, IECEx Services Scheme, and IECEx Certified Persons Scheme.
 These four schemes are to ensure that every aspect of the products conforms to the IECEx standard, from the quality of the Ex equipment itself to the competency of the personnel who will be handling such equipment in hazardous environments.
 On the other hand, the ATEX certification only consists of 2 directives: ATEX 95 and ATEX 137.